 - Orthodontic devices – sometimes braces aren’t always needed.
 Sometimes certain orthodontic devices, such as lower lingual arches and habit correctors can help correct malocclusions

-See how orthodontics can improve your smile by scheduling an orthodontic consultation at Reddick Orthodontics.
+See how orthodontics can improve your smile by scheduling an orthodontic consultation at Melbourne Orthodontics.
 Call our office today to schedule an appointment!